ghtorrent/ghtorrent.org/index.md

 We are doing research on [software repositories](http://www.msrconf.org/).
 Github is an exciting new data source for us, one that has several of the problems we are facing as data miners solved.
-The uniformity of data will allow scaling of research to hundreds of repositories.
+The uniformity of data will allow scaling of research to hundreds or thousands of repositories spanning across multiple languages and application domains.